Learn the keys to creating the ultimate guest bedding display that will keep your friends and family coming back time and again.

 Throws at the foot of the bed are a great way to add texture and warmth.
 Not only do these give you another option for a great pop of color, but they serve a practical purpose and give guests the option of a lighter weight blanket for sleeping.

 Look for options of varying weight and textures to create a look you love!
-This Chunky Knit Bed Blanket comes in an array of colors and is the prettiest texture!
+Read my tips for styling sofa throws for more inspiration.

 how to make a guest bed graphic